smartsdk/dataModels/Sensor/Sensor/README.md

 ## Description

-The motivation for developing this model relies on the need of describe attributes values from each sensor embebed into a device.
+The motivation for developing this model relies on the need of describe attributes values from each sensor embedded into a device.
 Thus, rather than considering a device as a whole entity, Sensor & SensorModel split an apparatus (i.e., device) into separated elements (i.e., sensors).

 ```
 {